techjacker/abstract-factory/README.md

 }));

 // oh dear your investors cut the funding suddenly...
-// ...that's okay, all you have to do is swap out on dependency
+// ...that's okay, all you have to do is swap out a single dependency
 // when instantiating your app; no need to go hunting for methods
 // buried deep in your lib dir var MyAppBeta = new App(new AbstractFactory({